Benefits Of Adding Variety in Tennis Training

 2. Focus on quality not quantity, especially during pre-competition phases.

 3. Conduct specific tennis fitness testing (annually as a minimum).
-Ideally, do so prior to the preparation phase and then re-test.
+Ideally, do so before the preparation phase and then re-test.

 Continually adding variety to training is key to overall success.
 Combined with mixing up volume, intensity, frequency, and specific focuses, it will help produce better results.